Teen Academic Stress, Burnout & Perfectionism Treatment

 Helping Teens Redefine Success on Their Terms

-Academic stress and perfectionism don’t have to control your teen’s life.
+Academic stress, burnout, and school avoidance don’t have to control your teen’s life.
 At Guide Behavioral Health, we help high-achieving teens slow down, breathe, and reconnect with their strengths—without sacrificing mental health.

 • We use evidence-based therapies like cognitive behavioral therapy (CBT) to help teens reframe the negative thinking patterns that often accompany academic stress.
 We also use mindfulness practices, skills-based group therapy, and psychoeducation for families.
 Learn more about our treatment approach on our therapy page or visit our IOP and PHP program descriptions for more info about how care is structured.